qsbase/qs2/README.md

 ## Converting qs2 to RDS

-Because the `qs2` format directly uses R serialization you can convert it to RDS and vice versa.
+Because the `qs2` format directly uses R serialization, you can convert it to RDS and vice versa.

 ``` r